Mobile broadband vs home broadband: What's the difference?

 Which is best for you?

 While both technologies have their advantages and disadvantages, the choice of which is best for you depends on your specific needs and circumstances.
 One advantage of fixed-line home broadband is that it generally offers faster and more reliable speeds, which can be especially important for online gaming, streaming, and video conferencing.
-However, fixed-line broadband may not be available in all areas, especially those that are very rural, and may require installation fees and a long-term contract.
+However, fixed-line broadband may not be available to you, especially if you live quite remotely.

-On the other hand, 4G/5G home broadband offers greater flexibility and portability, as it relies on cellular networks rather than physical cables.
+On the other hand, 4G/5G home broadband offers greater flexibility and portability, as it relies on your mobile network rather than physical cables.
 This can be a major advantage if you move frequently or if you live in an area where fixed-line broadband is not available.
-Additionally, some 4G/5G home broadband plans offer unlimited data, which can be a major benefit for heavy internet users.
+Additionally, some 4G/5G home broadband plans offer unlimited data, which can be a major benefit for heavy users.
 However, 4G/5G home broadband speeds can be slower and less reliable than fixed-line broadband, especially during peak usage times.

 Why choose fixed-line broadband?